sannidhyaroy/Soduto/README.md

-# Soduto
+# Soduto (forked repo)

 ## What is it?

 Soduto is a KDEConnect compatible application for macOS.
 It allows better integration between your phones, desktops and tablets.
+Since Zorin Connect is based on GSConnect which is an implementation of KDE Connect, Soduto is also compatible with Zorin Connect application.
 For more information take a look at [soduto.com](https://www.soduto.com)

 ## Installation